A Second House Becomes a Home

 It’s always a joy to be invited to work on a family’s dream.
 For this project, the family contacted us when they were still reviewing architectural plans, and we immediately began building a conceptual direction based on the family’s lifestyle and the unique siting of this proposed home on a wonderful parcel of land with a commanding view overlooking Quechee, Vermont.
 The challenge and fun in this design was create warm inviting spaces allowed people to relax and enjoy time together without trying to compete with the view.

-We were fully engaged in the design and construction of this house, from the conceptual design phase through the selection of the building materials—doors, hardware, stone for the exterior walls and fireplaces, paints, and lighting, both interior and exterior.
+We were fully engaged in the design and construction of this house, from the conceptual design phase with architect David Sigl of DHS Designs through the selection of the building materials—doors, hardware, stone for the exterior walls and fireplaces, paints, and lighting, both interior and exterior.
+For implementation it was a hand-in-hand collaboration with incredible team at Ennis Construction.
 We created the lighting plans, selected all the lighting fixtures, and did all the cabinetry and plumbing layouts, specification and purchasing.
 This required a careful balance of creativity and logistics—we made thoughtful decisions for every element that went into the house and organized the specs for all the contractors to have access to, while being available to oversee implementation.

 The layout of the house takes advantage of that expansive view with an abundance of glass and light, along with tall ceiling heights that add a sense of spaciousness.
 With this and the open flow from room to room, we needed to pay close attention to weaving a thread thru the house to keep the interior flow and sense of connection.

 The entry vestibule provides a sort of overture to what you will find as you explore more.
 Here, we created a space with unique details using natural materials and elements we wove throughout the whole house, but it doesn’t give it all away in the first moments.
 Even the views are not obvious to the guests until they have traveled through the entry, creating a great transition from exterior to interior.